 “No,” said Ocean Master.
 “I’m going to take over your body.
 Wouldn’t father be proud?”

 Aquaman turned and grabbed Ocean Master’s arm.
 They struggled on the mind-scape as if they were boys again back at their father’s lighthouse.
-This fight was far from being a new one.
-Their battle had been waged for years in one way or another.
+This fight was far from new; their battle had been waged for years in one way or another.

 “You can’t summon your finny friends here,” said Ocean Master.
-“This is going to mean I’ll win!
+“This means I’m going to win!
 I have my weaponry!”
 He aimed a dagger at his sibling’s bare neck, and Aquaman twisted aside.

 “What’s wrong, Orm?
 Can’t you grow up?
 You’ve used our father’s favoritism as your excuse for being a maladjusted loser all these years!
 Let his memory rest in peace.
 You are your own man.
 I once thought I was to blame for everything you did and what you became, but not anymore.
 Now I just want to make you leave me and my family alone!”
 Aquaman deflected the dagger and punched Ocean Master across the face, hitting him again and again.